marq24/emacberry.com/_docs/1000-intro.md

 ## My motivation

 I started my career in the 90' as developer - over time I moved into a management role.
-Developing is really just a hobby for me, and it's that _back to your roots_ feeling that drives me.
+Software-Development is really just a hobby for me, and it's that _back to your roots_ feeling that drives me.
 Also, I don't want to lose the connection to the craftsmanship of software development & architecture.
 So I do earn my money with something different from trying to sell your data, and I do not rely on a large user base.
 For me, it's enough when some people around the globe find GPSLogger useful.
 And as already stated - _I am happy to give something back to the world (since life have been very generous to me)_.

 # How GPSLogger II will process your data? {#dataprocessing}